S3 method for class 'regressPCObject'

-The S3 plot method generates plots to visualize the results of regression analyses performed on principal components (PCs) against cell types or dataset origin (query vs. reference).
+The S3 plot method generates plots to visualize the results of regression analyses performed on principal components (PCs) against cell types, datasets, or their interactions.

 This function performs linear regression of a covariate of interest onto one or more principal components, based on the data in a SingleCellExperiment object.